amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 As expected, if you plot `n` and `f(n)`, you will notice that it would be exactly like the function `2^n`.
 This algorithm has a running time of `O(2^n)`.

 **Note:** You should avoid functions with exponential running times (if possible) since they don't scale well.
 The time it takes to process the output doubles with every additional input size.
-But exponential running time is not the worst yet; there are others that go even slower.
+But exponential running time is not the worst yet; others go even slower.
 Let's see one more example in the next section.

 # O(n!) - Factorial time